ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

        Set ASK_BEFORE_ADDING_RULE=1 at the beginning to double-check before adding rules.
        Set ASK_BEFORE_KILL=1 at the beginning to double-check before killing a process.
        Make a backup of the ufw firewall settings every time you add rules, then you can always roll back to your previous settings.
-   Some other configuration parameters you shall ALWAYS check are:
+   Some other configuration parameters you may need to check are:
-       - CONN_ESTABLISHED_STR
        - ROUTER_IP
    And of course adapt the settings for host location (MY_CITY,...) and map center location (MAP_CENTER_LAT,...).